yugabyte/bank-of-anthos/DEMO.md

     done
     ```

 1. Build the Docker containers and deploy them into Minikube.
-The [magic](https://skaffold.dev/docs/environment/local-cluster/) happens in the first eval where your environment variables point skaffold to Minikube.
+The [magic](https://skaffold.dev/docs/environment/local-cluster/) happens in the eval statement where your environment variables point skaffold to Minikube.

     ```
     eval $(minikube -p minikube docker-env)
-    skaffold run
+    skaffold run -f skaffold-minikube.yaml --skip-tests
     ```

 1. Create the database schema on the consumer side of xCluster.